 - Avoid signing a release or providing any statements to an insurance company.
 Insurance companies often desire to pay the least amount possible for a claim.
 Individuals should avoid providing any statements or signing any releases to an insurance company without first speaking to a knowledgeable attorney.

 - Do not dispose of the ATV.
 Individuals should preserve an ATV in its exact condition after an accident occurs.

 - Immediately seek medical attention.
 Even if individuals believe that injuries are not severe, individuals should be examined by a medical professional immediately after an ATV accident occurs.

 - Respond quickly.
 Individuals only have a limited time to file a lawsuit for an ATV accident and failure to initiate a legal action within this time period means that an individual will be barred from pursuing compensation.

 Key Tips to Avoid ATV Accidents

-By following some key safety tips, individuals can greatly reduce the risk of injuries and fatalities due to ATV accidents from occurring.
+By following some key safety tips, individuals can greatly reduce the risk of injuries and fatalities due to ATV accidents occurring.